JetBrains/compose-multiplatform/tutorials/Native_distributions_and_local_execution/README.md

 ## Gradle plugin

 `org.jetbrains.compose` Gradle plugin simplifies the packaging of applications into native distributions and running an application locally.

-Currently, the plugin uses [jpackage](https://openjdk.java.net/jeps/343) for packaging self-contained applications.
+Currently, the plugin uses [jpackage](https://openjdk.java.net/jeps/343) for packaging distributable applications.
+Distributable applications are self-contained, installable binaries which include all the Java runtime components they need, without requiring an installed JDK on the target system.

+[Jlink](https://openjdk.java.net/jeps/282) will take care of bundling only the necessary Java Modules in the distributable package to minimize package size, but you must still configure the Gradle plugin to tell it which modules you need.

 ## Basic usage